shiikiii/NLP-Project/README.md

 # NLP-Project
-The output of NLP tagging and recommendation project
+The output of NLP tagging and recommendation project - Group Orange